Stand Up, Virgin Soldiers

 Stand Up, Virgin Soldiers is a 1977 British film directed by Norman Cohen and starring Robin Askwith and Nigel Davenport.
 It is a sequel to The Virgin Soldiers (1969).
 The screenplay was written by Leslie Thomas based on his 1975 novel of the same name.

+Plot

+Two soldiers stationed in Singapore set off in pursuit of the fairer sex instead of carrying out their orders.
+Soon after their arrival on the exotic island, the two visit a local brothel and there encounter a pair of lusty nurses.